Hanmb17/CI_MS1_CATTERY/README.md

 <br>

-6. As a first-time user, I want to see what type of environment the cattery has to offer and if it is suitable, safe and stimulating for my cat.
+6. As a first-time user, I want to see what type of environment the cattery has and if it is suitable, safe and stimulating for my cat.

 | Feature     | Action      |  Expected Result  | Actual Result |
 |    :----:      |    :----:   |   :----:   |  :----: |